hyperspy/hyperspy/doc/dev_guide/speeding_up_code.rst

 will recythonize all Cython code and compile it.

-Cythonization and compilation also take place during continous integration (CI).
+Cythonization and compilation will also take place during continous integration (CI).